George Roden: Adair murder

 In October 1989, Roden killed Wayman Dale Adair (age 56) in Odessa, Texas by shooting him; Adair was also struck on the head with a hatchet.
-Roden and Adair were sharing a house in Odessa (previously owned by Roden's parents) that was converted into two "efficiency apartments"..
+Roden and Adair were sharing a house in Odessa (previously owned by Roden's parents) that was converted into two "efficiency apartments".
 However, Marc Breault (former follower of Koresh and author of Inside the Cult) describes Adair as just a person who came to Roden's home to share a divine revelation that he, Adair, was a messiah.
 According to a newspaper report from 1993, Roden said that in the 1989 shooting, he was defending himself from a hitman sent by the cult.

 Put on trial for murder, Roden was found not guilty by reason of insanity, confined to a mental hospital, and later moved to another mental hospital in Big Spring, Texas.

 Mental illness, escape, and death

-On September 30, 1993, Roden walked away from the Big Spring State Hospital and went missing for four days.
+On September 30, 1993, Roden walked away from the Big Spring State Hospital and went missing for four days after Steve Schneider shot Koresh and then killed himself on April 19, 1993.
 The Big Spring Police Department was assisted in the search by the Odessa Police Department and the Texas Rangers.
 He was captured in Abilene, Texas, and returned to Big Spring State Hospital by the Taylor County sheriff's department.